Calvin University Data & Information Overview

 - Average Earnings

 College Factual recognizes the best colleges and universities in its annual rankings.
 These rankings include categories for best overall colleges, best colleges for each major, best value schools, and much more.

-College Factual ranked Calvin as #214 out of 1,715 colleges and universities in the country on its 2021 Best Colleges list.
+According to College Factual's 2022 analysis, Calvin is ranked #334 out of 2,576 schools in the nation that were analyzed for overall quality.
 This puts it in the top 15% of all schools in the nation.

 Calvin also holds the #7 spot on the Best Colleges in Michigan ranking.

 The acceptance rate at Calvin University is 73%.
 That's higher than the rate at many schools, but still low enough to be considered somewhat selective.
 If you want to get in, you'll need good grades and to be able to show that Calvin is a good fit for you.

 About 79% of students accepted to Calvin submitted their SAT scores.
 When looking at the 25th through the 75th percentile, SAT Evidence-Based Reading and Writing scores ranged between 550 and 650.
 Math scores were between 550 and 670.